 Besides ham radio, one of my other passions is health and fitness, and I work out six days a week in my home gym (picture below).
 After retiring, I took a course and became a Certified Personal Trainer, just for the education to augment my own personal workout regimen.

-The latest picture (below) of my shack shows an Icom IC-7600 transceiver, Tokyo Hy-Power HL-1.5KFX amplifier, Heil PR-781 mic, a Heil Pro-Set Elite-6 headset, and a Kenwood TH-F6A HT.
-As a result of living in an antenna-restricted community, my main antenna is a Tarheel 200A-HP screwdriver, ground-mounted on a hill behind my house, with sixty 25-foot radials stapled to the ground.
+The latest picture (below) of my shack shows Icom IC-7600 and IC-7300 transceivers, and an Acom 1500 amplifier.
+As a result of living in an antenna-restricted community, my main antenna is a Tarheel 200A-HP screwdriver for 80 through 6 meters, ground-mounted on a hill behind my house, with sixty 25-foot radials stapled to the ground.
 Fortunately, with it being so far away from any houses, I have no artificial noise level, no RFI, and it can "see" for many miles in all directions from the top of the hill (pictures below).
-It is well camouflaged,only visible from a vantage point up the street from my house at the end of a cul-de-sac (picture below - can you spot it?).
-It operates 80 thru10 meters, with an SWR of no more than 1.5:1 on all frequencies.
-As a backup, I have mono-band dipoles from 10 thru 40 meters in the attic, remotely switched from the shack.
-The screwdriver far outperforms the dipoles.
-I also have a Par Omniangle 6 meter antenna at 16 feet in the back yard, and a 2 Meter/440 vertical in the attic.
+It is well camouflaged,only visible from a vantage point up the street from my house at the end of a cul-de-sac (picture below).
+As a backup, I have mono-band dipoles from 10 thru 40 meters in the attic, remotely switched from the shack, and also have a Par Omniangle 6 meter antenna at 16 feet in the back yard.

-I enjoy contesting, DXing, and ragchewing on CW and SSB, with limited operation on RTTY and PSK-31.
-I'm a member of the Arizona Outlaws Contest Club, and ARRL.
+I enjoy contesting, DXing, and ragchewing on CW and SSB, with limited operation on RTTY.
+I'm a member of the Arizona Outlaws Contest Club, CW Ops, and ARRL.

 Thanks for looking me up, and hope to see you on the bands, and in the contests.